Virtual exemption permits for Blue Badge holders

 How the Scheme Works

-How will emergency vehicles access the area?
+How do emergency vehicles access the area?

-Will any of the roads be completely inaccessible?
+Are any of the roads completely inaccessible?

 How do I access/exit the area if A406 is shut?